joeldenning/coexisting-angular-microfrontends/README.md

 ## Local development -- one app at a time
 With single-spa, it is preferred to run `ng serve` in only one single-spa application at a time, while using a deployed version of the other applications.
-This makes for an awesome developer experience where you can boot up just one microfrontend at a time, not even having to clone or boot up all of the microfrontends.
+This makes for an awesome developer experience where you can boot up just one microfrontend at a time, not even having to clone, npm install, or boot up all of the other ones.

 To try this out, clone the repo and run the following commands:
 ```sh